Aristide goes before Haitian judge to give evidence in murder case

 Former President René Préval, who was in power at the time of Dominique’s killing, slipped in and out of the courthouse for questioning without incident earlier this year.

-Aristide, a former Roman Catholic priest, became Haiti’s first democratically elected leader in 1990, but was twice violently ousted from office and dispatched into exile in 1991 and 2004.
+Aristide, a former Roman Catholic priest, became Haiti’s first democratically elected leader in 1990, but was twice violently ousted from office and despatched into exile in 1991 and 2004.

 He was last seen in public in March 2011, on the morning he landed back in Port-au-Prince after seven years of exile in South Africa.
 Aristide returned just two months after another former president, Jean-Claude ‘Baby Doc’ Duvalier, returned from a long exile, and it was feared their presence would upset political stability as the impoverished country struggled to recover from the devastating 2010 earthquake that killed an estimated 200,000 people and left more than one million people homeless.